The Four Top Chemical Resistant Plastics

 Many common engineering applications call for fasteners made from chemical resistant plastics.
 Not all plastics hold up well in extreme environments.
 The engineer needs to be sure that his fasteners will last as long as the rest of his materials.
-While you should always do testing to ensure that you make the right material for your specific application, there are certain chemical resistant plastics which tend to hold up well in most environments.
+You should always do testing to ensure that you make the right material for your specific application.
+However, there are certain chemical resistant plastics which tend to hold up well in the most environments.

 When reviewing a chemical resistant plastic, check which industries commonly use the material.
 Certain industries, like the medical, food processing, and chemical processing industries have a high demand for chemically inert materials.
-In order to guide you in the right direction, we’ve put together a list of the top four commonly used chemical resistant plastics.
+To guide you in the right direction, we have a list of the top four commonly used chemical resistant plastics.
 And the winners are…

 PEEK’s superior strength and chemical inertness makes it one of the best chemical resistant plastics for medical implants and orthopedic surgery.
 PEEK exhibits excellent mechanical and thermal properties, creep resistance at high temperatures, very low flammability, hydrolysis resistance, and radiation resistance.
 These properties make PEEK a preferred product in the aerospace, automotive, telephonic, and chemical processing industries.
 PEEK is used for wear and load bearing applications such as valve seats, pump gears, and compressor valve plates.

 Due to its wide use as indoor and in-ground wastewater piping, thousands and thousands of tons of PVC are produced every year, making PVC the third most produced plastic.
 PVC is extensively used in construction as it’s more effective than traditional materials such as copper, iron, or wood.